ckipp01/mill-github-dependency-graph/README.md

 ## Quick Start

-In the future there will be a GitHub Action for this, but for now the quickest way to get started with this at the moment is to create a workflow in your project with the following:
+The easiest way to use this plugin is with the [mill-dependency-submission](https://github.com/ckipp01/mill-dependency-submission) action.
+You can add this to a workflow like below:

 ```yml
 name: github-dependency-graph